udacity/wechat_store/README.md

-# WeChat_store
+# Me

-This is for Mini Program Term 2.
+This is Part 2 for Store user center page.